Case study

-Civil Society and War on Ukraine
+Civil Society and Covid-19

 The coronavirus pandemic has had a profound impact on the work of the EBRD and we are working on ways to practically support our Civil Society stakeholders in our countries of operations so we can understand how we can best help you on the ground.